kamilkisiela/graphql-inspector/.changeset/clean-pigs-whisper.md

 '@graphql-inspector/ci': major
 ---

-Upgrade pnpm, bump Node engine and Yoga to version 5
+Upgrade the Node version from 16 to 18, as the minimum required version is now 18.
+Additionally, ensure that GraphQL Yoga is upgraded to version 5.